Integration of Robotic Desktop Automation with Pega Platform

 See the following figure for example:

 - Configuring the data page by defining your data model and the edit mode.

 - Selecting Robotic desktop automation as the automation source and specify the automation activity ID for the robot to invoke.
-This value must match the Robotic Automation ID that you configured in Pega Robot Studio.
+This value must match the ActivityName in the Robot Activity form in Pega Robot Studio.

 - Mapping data into the robot by using the request transform.
 Map outputs back to your data model by using the response transform.